Kakadu/lablqml/README.md

 In this repo you can find my work about integrating OCaml and Qt.
-Initially.
-I was planning to generate binding code for OCaml and Qt Widgets but I found it hard to implement mostly because Qt relies on onheritance very much (we can't add onClick handler for Button without inheritance).
+Initially, I was planning to generate binding code for OCaml and Qt Widgets but I found it hard to implement mostly because Qt relies on inheritance very much (we can't add onClick handler for button without inheritance).
 Later I decided to generate binding code for OCaml and [QtQuick](http://www.qt.io/qt-quick/).

-So this repository should be called as lablqtquick or lablqml but I keep `lablqt` for historical reasons.
+So this repository should be called as `lablqtquick` or `lablqml` but I kept `lablqt` for historical reasons.

-Directory mapping:
+Directories mapping:

 * Code generator for QtQuick 2.0 is in `src`.
 * Library for interfacing with QtQuick 2 is in `lablqml`.